jtk5aw/committed/README.md

 ### TODO
 * Implement authorization.
 Want to use Cedar for this.
+    * Might make sense to have another worker handle that too?
+Is an AuthN worker and an AuthZ worker dumb?
 * Implement something actually useful for posting and reading messages
     * Initially I wanted to make this a CLI but might pivot to a UI.
 Regardless I want to make something you interace with via the keyboard not the mouse